Martin Crocker is a long-time British climbing activist and pioneer, a guidebook author, and a local access campaigner.

 Forsaken Zones

-For Martin Crocker, the year 2020 marked 50 years of exploring the coasts, mountains, woodlands, and moors of England and Wales in search of new climbing places, crags, and routes.
-(Sometimes only because he ran out of existing climbs!)
-In doing so he has opened up whole new climbing areas and pioneered thousands of trad and sport routes, deep water solos, and boulder problems.
-Some of his climbs have proved classics, some have yet to be repeated, and some have been taken by the sea.
-Much of this legacy is published in a variety of (mostly voluntary) guidebooks, some authored or co-authored by Martin.
+2024, and for me that makes it 54 years of exploring the coasts, mountains, woodlands, and moors of England and Wales in search of new climbing places, crags, and routes.
+Phew.
+In doing so whole new climbing areas have been opened up and thousands of trad and sport routes, deep water solos, and boulder problems have been pioneered.
+Some of these climbs have proved classics, some have yet to be repeated, and some have justifiably fallen into the sea.
+The rest are crap.
+Much of this activity is published in a variety of (mostly voluntary) guidebooks, some of which I authored or co-authored.
 Not all though, and one of the objectives of this website is to make historically correct route descriptions and topos freely available.
-Many of the climbs are remote, even obscure, but – if like him – you relish the space and freedom to roam, just hit the download button and slap on your walking boots.
+Many of the climbs are remote, even obscure, but – if like me – you relish the space and freedom to roam, just hit the download button and slap on your walking boots.
+The sandstones of Mars await.

 Afterthought 3: And here, for information, is the bolt policy relating to the routes of which I made the first ascent.